 That means anyone who sends you a text during a Focus routine will be able to see that notifications on your iPhone are silenced.
 This alert will show up at the bottom of a conversation inside the Messages app.

-If you know that your Focus Status is not being shared with someone, make sure they are not being excluded in the Messages app.
+If you know that your Focus Status is not being shared with someone, make sure they are not being excluded from the Messages app.
 See our guide below for that.

 Related: List of iOS 15 Focus Mode Issues